jbobin/dGMCA/README.md

 * [2] [B. Asfari, R. Tron, R. Vidal.
 On The Convergence of Gradient Descent for Finding the Riemannian Center of Mass.](https://arxiv.org/pdf/1201.0925.pdf)
 * [3] [C.Kervazo, T.Liaudat, J.Bobin.
 Faster and better sparse blind source separation through mini-batch optimization.](https://hal.archives-ouvertes.fr/hal-02426991)

+## Setting things up

+To use the python/C++ binders, it is important to compile the codes available in the src folder.
+For that purpose, you need to have boost python and boost numpy properly set up.
+This will be updated soon with a more convenient distributed implementation.

 ## Testing

-*(Up to now)* There are two main tests *test_basic* and *test_basic_synthetic_data*.
-Each test comes as a python code as well as in a jupyter notebook.

-In the first one the observations are generated using a Generalized Gaussian model with a given beta parameter.
-The test solves the BSS problem for different batch sizes.

-The second one uses a dataset of realistic astrophysical observations (*sent upon request due to size ~170Mb*).
-The wavelet decomposition is used for this dataset as the astrophysical images are not sparse on the direct domain.
+*(Up to now)* There is a jupyter notebook (notebooks folder) with an application to generalized gaussian sources - more to come soon

 #### Acknowledgements
-The work was done by **Tobias Liaudat** in an internship at the [CosmoStat Laboratory](http://www.cosmostat.org/) at the [CEA-Saclay](http://www.cea.fr/) under the supervision of **Jérôme Bobin**.
+The work was done by **Christophe Kervazo**, **Tobias Liaudat** and **Jérôme Bobin**.